 knock

-This word is used as a verb or as a noun when someone uses his or her hand to hit a surface for the purpose of gaining someone’s attention.
+This word can be a verb or a noun when someone uses a hand or other object to hit a surface for the purpose of gaining someone’s attention.

 • I knocked on the door, but no one was at home.